payu-india/CMS-Chatbot/docs/Collect Payments/introduction-web/server-to-server-integration/upi-intent-server-to-server.md

       </td>

       <td>
         For Specific Intent, merchant should share the app name which is selected by customer on the merchant check-out page.
-The following are the enum’s expected for major apps:
+The following are the enum's expected for major apps:

         * phonepe
         * googlepay